 It’s a good chance for some friendly competition amongst employees and a way to boost overall morale.

 Everyone loves an excuse to stop working for a bit and celebrate, right?
 Instead of having everyone sign a card or drop off a basic fruit basket, why not have a big birthday celebration once a month?
-That is to say, celebrate every December birthday on a certain day in December, all July birthdays on a certain day in July, etc.
+That is to say, celebrate every December birthday on a certain day in December, all July birthdays on a certain day in July, etc. You can get your employees professional client gifts on their birthdays throughout the month.

 Bring in Entertainment